As the global pandemic stopped physical interactions, digital activity soared. But so too did cybercrime. Read and watch our tips to stay safe.

 If you are contacted by anyone identifying themselves as a Nedbank Private Wealth representative, but they do not follow our usual procedures, or if they ask you to tell them your passwords, passcodes, or Visa PINs, hang up.
 Then call Nedbank Private Wealth on the number you usually use.

-Strong passwords include letters, numbers, capitals and special characters – the longer the better as the picture below shows:
+Strong passwords include letters, numbers, capitals and special characters – the longer the better.

 Cash machines (ATMs) can be used to access your secure data through hidden cameras to collect your pin, before the machine retains your card.
 If your Visa Platinum debit card is retained by a machine, please call us immediately.